 The research community’s knowledge and understanding of superficial siderosis is ever-evolving.
 With three known recognized subvariants of superficial siderosis, it remains crucial treating clinicians are aware of the most recent data.
 While medical opinions remain divided, anecdotal patient reports and first-hand evidence observed over the last six years have demonstrated while surgical intervention may slow progression, as long as hemosiderin remains in place, the symptom progression will continue.

 Your physician will review your MRI to determine which type of superficial siderosis is present.
-There are three variations, two of which present a unique set of symptoms.
-One type may be identified as staining only and will not affect the patient.
+There are three variations which present a unique set of symptoms.